 The Thanksgiving wine options, for each type of guest

 Ray Isle is executive wine editor at Food & Wine magazine.
-Originally published in 2015 but updated with more wine choices November 2017.
+Originally published in 2015 but updated with more wine choices from Decanter contributors in October 2018.